 This website is for people who wish to look after their teeth and keep them for life.

-It is written by a general dental practitioner in South East London with nearly 40 years’ experience.
+It is written by a general dental practitioner in South East London with over 40 years’ experience.

 It is not DIY dentistry nor is it ‘Things you can have done to your teeth’.

 It is hopefully an informative, practical, pragmatic manual for people who have teeth and wish to keep them.
 It is a text book for the patient.